enso-org/enso-archive/doc/design/engine/engine-services.md

 - Sub to updates should be call-stack aware (a position in a call stack).
 - Need heartbeat messages and keepalive.
 - Caching strategies for 1.0/2.0?
+  + Whenever a method is changed, all its call sites should get invalidated. for 2.0 this can be implemented as invalidating all occurences of a dynamic symbol by name, ignoring the type it was defined on.
+In the future, the TC may help by constraining the set of invalidated call sites.
 - Need to know:
   + Which nodes are being computed
   + Memory usage (2nd version)